AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/v2-migration.md

 ### CDN

-CJS builds are no longer hosted on a CDN.
+MSAL.js is no longer hosted on a CDN.
 Check [this doc](cdn-usage.md) for more details.